RomanoEmmanuelle/RomanoEmmanuelle.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year undergraduate student in the [Department of Mathematics and Informatics](https://www.math.s.chiba-u.ac.jp/) at [Chiba University](https://www.chiba-u.ac.jp/), Japan.
-I study **commutative algebra** under the supervision of [Professor Kenta Sato](https://sites.google.com/view/ktsato).
+I study **commutative algebra** under the supervision of Professor [Kenta Sato](https://sites.google.com/view/ktsato).
+I am expected to begin my master’s program at The University of Osaka from April 2027.

 ## Research interests